 Before I taught the teams video SEO, SonoSite’s channel on YouTube had a total of 99,529 views.
 This was 17.8% fewer views than the 121,109 views that their major competitor, GE Healthcare, had on its YouTube channel in January 2011.
 Two years later, SonoSite’s channel on YouTube had 1,735,902 video views, more than twice as many as the 858,025 video views that GE Healthcare’s YouTube channel had at that time.

-SonoSite’s ability to develop and produce industry-leading and price-competitive products for both point-of-care and traditional diagnostic markets is one of the reasons why Fujifilm acquired SonoSite for approximately $995 million in March 2012.
+SonoSite’s ability to develop and produce industry-leading and price-competitive services for both point-of-care and traditional diagnostic markets is one of the reasons why Fujifilm acquired SonoSite for approximately $995 million in March 2012.
 But SonoSite’s ability to use YouTube to build brand awareness and drive a significant number of visitors and leads to the company’s website is another.
-The combination of innovative products and innovative marketing are an unbeatable one-two punch.
+The combination of innovative services and innovative marketing are an unbeatable one-two punch.

 Today, SonoSite’s channel on YouTube has more than 13.8 million views.
 And, in addition to how-to videos and case study videos, SonoSite is also telling stories about the Floating Doctors, a non-profit medical team that delivers medical services to remote communities, which has been using SonoSite portable ultrasound since they set sail for their first medical mission to Haiti in 2010.
 For example, “Now Showing: Floating Doctors Series Presented by SonoSite,” was published in December 2014 and currently has more than 352,000 views.